Demographic history of Vojvodina: 15th century

 In the 15th century, according to opinion of various researchers, South Slavic (Serbian and Croatian) population was dominant in Syrmia and southern Banat, while Hungarian population was dominant in Bačka and northern Banat.
-According to Hungarian author Károly Kocsis, 194,000 inhabitants might have been living on the present-day territory of Vojvodina in 1495.
-That number was calculated on the basis of work of Kubinyi, A. (1966), who processed the data of the tax inventory conducted in 1495 by Sigismund Ernust, Chancellor of the Royal Treasury.
-Some 52 townships (civitas, oppidium) and 801 villages could be found in the area, in which, according to Kocsis, Hungarians are likely to have constituted the majority of population.
-According to this view, the population of the area included 148,000 (76,1%) Hungarians, 39,000 (20%) Serbs and 7,500 (3,9%) Croats.
+Some 194,000 inhabitants might have been living on the present-day territory of Vojvodina in 1495.
+That number was calculated is based on data of the tax inventory.
+Some 52 townships (civitas, oppidium) and 801 villages could be found in the area, in which Hungarians are likely to have constituted the majority of population.
+According to this view, the population of the area included 148,000 Hungarians (76.1% of population), 39,000 Serbs (20%), and 7,500 Croats (3,9%).

 However, calculation of demographic data from this time period can be described as vague and of a rather varied nature, due to the lack of censuses that would collect comprehensive ethnic information.
 For the time of the Hungarian royal tax registration in 1495, conclusions for a probable absolute or relative „ethnic" majority of the population living in the area were drawn from the given sources through analysing direct references of „ethnic nature", in most cases by the linguistic analysis of taxpayers' names and that of geographical names.

-Population data from the Ottoman administration period
+Ottoman Empire

-During Ottoman administration (16th–18th century), the region of Vojvodina had an absolute Serb majority.
+During Ottoman administration (16th–18th century), the area of present-day Vojvodina had an absolute Serb majority.

-Population data from the Habsburg administration period
+Habsburg Empire/Austria-Hungary

 1690

-In 1690, about 210,000 Serbs lived in Vojvodina (excluding Srem).
+In 1690, about 210,000 Serbs lived in territory of present-day Vojvodina (excluding Syrmia).
 In this time, almost entire population of the region was composed of Serbs, also including some Šokci.